 Data visualisation outage: due to a technical upgrade, our interactive data visualisations will have periods of unavailability between 5.00pm 23 February and 8.00am 26 February (AEDT).
 We apologise for any inconvenience.

-We create authoritative evidence and accessible information and statistics that informs policy and decision makers to improve the health and welfare of all Australians.
+The Australian Institute of Health and Welfare (AIHW) is an independent national agency established by the Australian Government.
+Our role is to create authoritative evidence and accessible information and statistics to help inform policy and decision makers to improve the health and welfare of all Australians.

 If you believe you can help us achieve our aim to improve the health and wellbeing of Australians through better health and welfare information and statistics then the positions available may be for you.

-Check out current vacancies and more information on how to apply for a position at the AIHW.
+Check our current vacancies and more information on how to apply for a position at the AIHW.

-Graduate intake: The AIHW offers excellent employment opportunities for graduates seeking to apply their qualifications in the field of health and welfare information.
-In most years the AIHW opens applications in June–July each year.
+Graduate intake: We offer excellent employment opportunities for graduates seeking to apply their qualifications in the field of health and welfare information.
+Applications for our Graduate Program open in March each year and are open for 6 weeks.

-Temporary Employment Register: The AIHW is looking for candidates interested in registering for potential short term employment opportunities with the Institute, in either our Canberra or Sydney office.
+Temporary Employment Register: We are looking for candidates interested in registering for potential short term employment opportunities with the Institute, in either our Canberra or Sydney office.